Memnoc/rust_journey/readme.md

 # Rust Journey

 I set gave myself a year to become proficient in Rust.
-The language, very difficult for me, fascinates me, and it encapsualates (OOP joke alert) all the principles I would like to see in a language.
+The language, very difficult for me, fascinates me, and it encapsulates (OOP joke alert) all the principles I would like to see in a language.

 These are my loose notes and some digging into the source code while I practice the fundamentals